avdichiara/resume/index.md

 - 5+ years of coding

 #### Additional Skills
-- Competant at Photoshop and video editing
+- Competent at Photoshop and video editing